SwingGuy1024/Blog/Exception Antipatterns.md

 So when is null an acceptable return value?
 Looking through the APIs that come with the JDK, you may notice that null is typically returned when a method is searching for something that might not be there, like the `Map.get()` method.
 Since JDK 1.8, many new methods will now return an Optional instead.
 But Optional is not a good alternative for the method above.
 It shouldn't be used to mean something went wrong.
 The method above is supposed to always return a valid object.
 It will only return null if there's a bug in the try block, or if it recieved invalid input.
 The proper behavior for invalid input is to throw an exception, not to return null.

-## Avoiding Exceptions ##
+## Preventing Exceptions ##

 I've worked on projects where we had a rule that exceptions were forbidden in released code.
-This led to a lot of code where we checked nearly all returned values for null.
-This led to some comical warnings issued by my IDE.
-For example I often saw cases like this:
+This led to a lot of code where we checked nearly everything for null before using it, like this.

-    public void someMethod(Thing someThing, ...) {
+    public void someMethod(Widget widget, ...) {
-        Widget widget = someThing.getWidget();
-        ...
-        if (someThing != null) {
+        if (widget != null) {
-            someThing.someMethod(widget, ...);
+            widget.someMethod(something, ...);
         }

-My IDE would warn me that `someThing != null` is always true.
-It knows because the previous call to `getWidget()` would have thrown a NullPointerException if it was null.
-I saw this warning all over the place.

-Why did they do this?
-While this particular application was a client-server application, The client didn't run in a browser.
-It was a stand-alone client written in Java/Swing.
-So the thinking was that an exception in the client would be seen only by the client, and wouldn't go into the server logs anyway.
-So the customer would see the exception but we wouldn't.
-But it would have been a simple task to report all client exceptions back to the server, where we could debug them.
+    }

+If Widget is null, this method won't throw an exception, it will fail silently.
+The NullPointerException that gets suppressed will tell you where the bug is.
+Don't suppress it.

 ## Log and Throw ##
-*Example:*
+*3 Examples:*

     catch (NoSuchMethodException e) { LOG.error("Blah", e); throw e; }
-or

-    catch (NoSuchMethodException e) { LOG.error("Blah", e); throw new MyServiceException("Blah", e); }
+    catch (NoSuchMethodException e) { LOG.error("Blah", e); throw new SomeGenericException("message", e); }
-or

-    catch (NoSuchMethodException e) { e.printStackTrace(); throw new MyServiceException("Blah", e); }
+    catch (NoSuchMethodException e) { e.printStackTrace(); throw new SomeGenericException("message", e); }

 Trust your framework.
+Your exception will get logged.
 Doing this will result in your exception getting logged twice.
-Your exception will get logged.
-If it's a checked exception and you can't recover from it, it's
-, so feel free to wrap it in a RuntimeException and rethrow it.
+If it's a checked exception and you can't recover from it, it's due to a bug.
+You can wrap it in an unchecked exception and rethrow it.
 Some people will say either log it or throw it, but never do both.
 I see the logic behind this, but I say just throw it, and trust that it will get logged.

+## Destructive Wrapping ##
+*Example:*

+    catch (NoSuchMethodException e) { throw new SomeGenericException(e.getMessage()); }

+This swallows the stack trace of the original exception.
+Instead, pass the original exception to the constructor:

+    catch (NoSuchMethodException e) { throw new SomeGenericException(e.getMessage(), e); }

+Sometimes the exception you need to throw doesn't have a constructor with a cause parameter.
+In that case, you can pass it by using the `initCause()` method in a chained call:

+    catch (NoSuchMethodException e) { throw new SomeGenericException(e.getMessage()).initCause(e); }

+## Catch Exception ##
+Example:

+    try {
+      doSomeStuff();
+    } catch (Exception e) {
+      // try to recover, or maybe log something
+    }

+Whenever I see this, I always wonder if there is some specific checked exception that we need to catch, or if the developer just wanted to catch whatever might get thrown.
+If I'm working on the class, I will change it RuntimeException, just to see if it generates a compiler error.
+(It usually doesn't, which means it's probably not even necessary)

+There are a few things wrong with this.
+First of all, catching Exception, or (worse) Throwable, is way too broad, and risks catching additional unchecked exceptions that you want to get logged by the uncheckedExceptionHandler.

+This is generally wrong and sloppy.
+Catch the specific exceptions that can be thrown.
+The problem with catchingException is that if the method you are calling later adds a new checked exception to its method signature, the developer's intent is that you should handle the specific new exception.
+If your code just catches Exception (or worse, Throwable), you'll probably never know about the change and the fact that your code is now wrong.

 ## Declaring "throws Exception" ##
 *Example:*

-    public void foo() throws Exception {
+    public void foo() throws Exception { ... }

 You can provide more information than that.
-Always

-This is just sloppy, and it completely defeats the purpose of using a checked exception.
-It tells your callers "something can go wrong in my method."
-Real useful.
-Don't do this.
-Declare the specific checked exceptions that your method can throw.
-If there are several, you should probably wrap them in your own exception (see "Throwing the Kitchen Sink" below.)
+Not only does this fail to specify what is getting thrown, it forces the caller to use an overly broad catch expression.
+That will catch RuntimeExceptions that should be allowed to pass through to your uncaughtExceptionHandler.

 ##### (Borrowed.
 Rewrite and expand)

-Throwing Exception
-Example:

-public void foo() throws Exception {
-This is just sloppy, and it completely defeats the purpose of using a checked exception.
-It tells your callers "something can go wrong in my method."
-Real useful.
-Don't do this.
-Declare the specific checked exceptions that your method can throw.
-If there are several, you should probably wrap them in your own exception (see "Throwing the Kitchen Sink" below.)

 Throwing the Kitchen Sink
 Example: